gvwilson/thirdbit/src/fiction/makers-return/index.md

 Minutes ticked by in the corner of the screen.
 The rumbling slowly began to subside.
-"Glide path achieved," Doctor Meadows announced.
+"Glide path achieved," Doctor Szego announced.
 "Ground speed is nominal.
 We did it."